 Background: According to § 17 No. 6 RuStAG in the version up to 1953, a mother with German citizenship lost her previous citizenship if she married a foreign husband.
 In contrast, men with German citizenship did not lose their German citizenship if they married a foreign wife.
 However, this regulation is gender discriminatory.
 Without the old provision of § 17 No. 6 RuStAG, German mothers would not have lost their citizenship and could have passed it on to their legitimate children like German men.

-§ Section 5 (1) sentence 1 no. 3 StAG This case group applies to children born out of wedlock to a German mother and a foreign father.
-The German nationality of the child must have been lost after birth.
+§ Section 5 (1) sentence 1 no. 3 StAG: This case group applies to children born out of wedlock to a German mother and a foreign father.
+The child’s German citizenship must have been lost after birth.

 Background: In principle, illegitimate children of a German mother would have become German citizens since 1914.
 However, if the German mother had married the foreign father after the birth of the child, the child lost its German citizenship in accordance with § 17 No. 5 RuStAG in the version in force at the time upon marriage and recognition of paternity by the foreign father.
 Legitimization in this context means the marriage of the parents with recognition of the child by the foreign father.

-§ Section 5 (1) sentence 1 no. 4 StAG: This case group includes all descendants of Germans who did not acquire German citizenship for the reasons mentioned above.
-If the rules of descent had been applied in a gender-neutral manner, the persons in the three case groups mentioned above (No. 1 to No. 3) would have acquired German citizenship by descent.
-All legitimate and illegitimate children who are related to the person concerned in a direct line (children, grandchildren, great-grandchildren, etc.) fall under the case group of no. 4.
+§ Section 5 (1) sentence 1 no. 4 StAG: This case group includes all descendants of Germans who did not obtain German citizenship for the reasons mentioned above.
+If the rules of descent had been applied in a gender-neutral manner, the persons in the three groups of cases mentioned (No. 1 to No. 3) would have acquired German citizenship by descent.
+All legitimate and illegitimate children who are related to the person concerned in a direct line (children, grandchildren, great-grandchildren, etc.) fall under case group no. 4.

 Birth necessary after entry into force of the Basic Law

-Since the regulation of equal treatment of women and men in Art.
-3 Para.
-2 GG has only existed since the Basic Law came into force on 24.05.1949, the acquisition of citizenship by declaration in accordance with § 5 StAG is only possible for persons and their descendants if the first person discriminated against was born after 24.05.1949.
+Since the provision on equal treatment of women and men in Art.
+3 para.
+2 GG has only existed since the Basic Law came into force on 24.05.1949, the acquisition of citizenship by declaration in accordance with § 5 StAG is only possible for persons and their descendants if the first discriminated person was born after 24.05.1949.
 This results in the following time periods for the birth of a child who was unable to acquire German citizenship due to the principle of descent or who lost it again:

 What are the requirements for acquisition by declaration?

-The prerequisite for the declaration on the acquisition of German citizenship is that the eligible persons have the capacity to act or are legally represented in accordance with Section 5 (1) sentence 1 StAG.
-Capacity to act means that eligible minors who have reached the age of 16 can also make an effective declaration.
+The prerequisite for the declaration on the acquisition of German citizenship is that the beneficiaries are entitled to a residence permit in accordance with § 5 Para.
+1 sentence 1 StAG are capable of acting or legally represented.
+Capacity to act means that minors who have reached the age of 16 can also make an effective declaration.
 Otherwise, the parents are responsible as legal representatives.

 Reasons for exclusion

-Section 5 (1) sentence 1 StAG also lists various grounds for exclusion that prevent the acquisition of a declaration.
-These include the following:
+In § 5 para.
+1 sentence 1 StAG also lists various grounds for exclusion that prevent the acquisition of a declaration.
+These are among others:

 Excluded group of persons

-If, according to Section 5 para.
-1 sentence 1 StAG, the right to acquire a declaration exists in principle, Section 5 para.
-2 StAG contains regulations on which persons are excluded from this.
+If according to § 5 para.
+1 sentence 1 StAG in principle the entitlement to acquire a declaration, § 5 para.
+2 StAG stipulates which persons are excluded from this.
 This is the case if the person has given up, lost or renounced German citizenship after birth.

 The same applies to persons who have given up, lost or renounced their German citizenship as a result of their mother’s marriage to a foreign father and adoption as a child (legitimation, see Section 5 (1) sentence 1 no. 3 StAG).